Religion of the Indus Valley Civilisation

 Female figurine.
 Mature Harappan period, 2700–2000 BCE.
-Indus civilization.
+Indus Valley Civilisation.
 National Museum, New Delhi.

-Indus Civilization pottery figure of horned deity.
+Indus Civilisation pottery figure of horned deity.

 The religion and belief system of the Indus Valley Civilisation (IVC) people have received considerable attention, with many writers concerned with identifying precursors to the religious practices and deities of much later Indian religions.
-However, due to the sparsity of evidence, which is open to varying interpretations, and the fact that the Indus script remains undeciphered, the conclusions are partly speculative and many are largely based on a retrospective view from a much later Hindu perspective.
+However, due to the sparsity of evidence, which is open to varying interpretations, and the fact that the Indus script remains undeciphered, the conclusions are partly speculative and many are largely based on a retrospective view from a Hindu perspective.

 Indus Valley Civilisation

-The Indus Valley civilisation was a Bronze Age civilisation in the northwestern regions of South Asia, lasting from 3300 BCE to 1300 BCE, and in its mature form from 2600 BCE to 1900 BCE.
+The Indus Valley Civilisation was a Bronze Age civilisation in the northwestern regions of South Asia, lasting from 3300 BCE to 1300 BCE, and in its mature form from 2600 BCE to 1900 BCE.
 (Note: Wright: "Mesopotamia and Egypt ... co-existed with the Indus civilization during its fluorescence between 2600 and 1900 BC.")
 Together with ancient Egypt and Mesopotamia, it was one of three early civilizations of the Near East and South Asia, and of the three, the most widespread, its sites spanning an area stretching from today's northeast Afghanistan, through much of what is now Pakistan, and into western and northwestern Indian Republic.
 (Note: Wright: "The Indus civilization is one of three in the 'Ancient East' that, along with Mesopotamia and Pharaonic Egypt, was a cradle of early civilization in the Old World (Childe, 1950).
 Mesopotamia and Egypt were longer-lived, but coexisted with the Indus civilization during its fluorescence between 2600 and 1900 B.C.
 Of the three, the Indus was the most expansive, extending from today’s northeast Afghanistan to Pakistan and India.")
 It flourished in the basins of the Indus River, which flows through modern-day republics of India and Pakistan along a system of perennial, mostly monsoon-fed, rivers.

-In these other civilizations, large temples were a central key element of cities, and religious imagery abounded.
+In these other civilisations, large temples were a central key element of cities, and religious imagery abounded.
 Once the scripts had been deciphered, the names of deities and the characteristics attributed to them became fairly clear.
 None of this is the case for the IVC.